Genymobile/scrcpy/FAQ.md

 If several devices are connected, you will encounter this error:

->     adb: error: failed to get feature set: more than one device/emulator
+>     error: more than one device/emulator

 the identifier of the device you want to mirror must be provided: